ReScience/NeurIPS-2019/README.md

 ## Directory information

-Directories are created using the citation keys of the following reports:
+Directories are created using the citation keys of the following reports.
+Every directory contains two subfolders:

+- `openreview` : Contains the files submitted by authors to OpenReview
+- `journal` : Contains the [ReScience C Template](https://github.com/ReScience/template) files which is modified according to the paper.
+All modifications should be done here.

 ```